Grand Central Market

 Advertising

 Sure, light pollution and some old-timey optics mean that you can’t see all that much through its enormous telescope, but you can still spend a few hours browsing around the Griffith Observatory quite happily (closed Mon; grounds open daily).
-There’s the popular Hall of the Sky and Hall of the Eye, a pair of complementary displays that examines the interplay between people and space.
-The Art Deco building itself is the star attraction though—and the stunning view of the city from Griffith Park makes it worthy of a visit whether you’re a space buff or not.
+There’s the popular Hall of the Sky and Hall of the Eye, a pair of complementary displays that examine the interplay between people and space.
+The Art Deco building itself, which just turned 90, is the star attraction, though—and the stunning view of the city from Griffith Park makes it worthy of a visit whether you’re a space buff or not.

 Don’t miss out on these other essential Los Angeles attractions.